 The career of the soloist instrumentalist will thus be enhanced, with new skills and incentives to become “his own manager”, projecting his image on the national and international territory.
 In short, young people are better prepared and with better tools to face todays’ work world”.

-“During the Course – explains the director of the Fondazione Andreoli, Maestro Mirco Besutti – the potential of the musician will be developped all-around, to better train the new soloists of tomorrow”. «The students – the teacher and artistic director, Maestro Andrea Griminelli – will be maximum 50 (10 for each instrumental class), selected after an admission test.
-There will be a total of 80 hours of individual lessons, but the students will also enjoy additional hours of master classes with internationally renowned concert teachers (such as Mario Brunello and Enrico Dindo for cello, Sir James Galway for flute and Albrecht Mayer for oboe) and lectures magistralis.
-Young students will also be able to experiment and test the skills acquired during public concerts».
+“During the Course – explains the director of the Fondazione Andreoli, Maestro Mirco Besutti – the potential of the musician will be developped all-around, to better train the new soloists of tomorrow”. «The students – the teacher and artistic director, Maestro Andrea Griminelli – will be a maximum of 50 (up to 10 for each instrumental class), selected after an admission test.
+There will be 8 individual lessons and 10 hours of theoretical lessons on the history of interpretation, and the students will also enjoy additional hours of masterclasses with internationally renowned concert teachers.
+Young people will also be able to experiment and test the skills they have acquired during public concerts.”

-The lessons and the entrance test will take place at the headquarters of the Regia Accademia Filarmonica, at via Guerrazzi, 13, in Bologna.
+The lessons and the admission exam will take place at the Regia Accademia Filarmonica, in via Guerrazzi, 13, in Bologna.

 The Green Pass is required for entrance to the Accademia.